Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/notes_2_05_LUMI_Software_Stacks.md

   ![Extending the LUMI stack with EasyBuild](https://462000265.lumidata.eu/4day-20231003/img/LUMI-4day-20231003-software/EasyBuildExtendingLUMIStack.png){ loading=lazy }
 </figure>

-On LUMI EasyBuild is our primary software installation tool.
-We selected this as there is already a lot of experience with EasyBuild in several LUMI consortium countries and as it is also a tool developed in Europe which makes it a nice fit with EuroHPC's goal of creating a fully European HPC ecosystem.
+On LUMI EasyBuild is the primary software installation tool.
+EasyBuild was selected as there is already a lot of experience with EasyBuild in several LUMI consortium countries and as it is also a tool developed in Europe which makes it a nice fit with EuroHPC's goal of creating a fully European HPC ecosystem.